Derrell Johnson-Koulianos: Professional career

-Montreal Alouettes

 Derrell Johnson-Koulianos went undrafted in the NFL, but was signed by the Montreal Alouettes of the Canadian Football League on October 19, 2011.

-Iowa Barnstormers

 In January 2012, Johnson-Koulianos signed with the Iowa Barnstormers of the Arena Football League.
 He was released in late February, 2012.

-Montreal Alouettes (second stint)

 Johnson-Koulianos re-signed with the Montreal Alouettes on June 5 and was released on June 18.